zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 (etc.)
 ```

-Once you enter the required information, the upgrade tool performs the data upgrade, and your instance is ready to be pushed back into DXP Cloud.
+Once you enter the required information, the upgrade tool performs the data upgrade, and your instance is ready to be pushed back into DXP Cloud. <!-- This is probably the most critical place to indicate what success looks like.
+Success message?
+Completion message? -->

 ## Compress the Database and Document Library